-1. Policy Statement
+1 Policy Statement

-1.1 Sickness absence can vary from short intermittent periods of ill-health to a continuous period of long-term absence and have a number of different causes (for example, injuries, recurring conditions, or a serious illness requiring lengthy treatment).
+- 1.1 Sickness absence can vary from short intermittent periods of ill-health to a continuous period of long-term absence and have a number of different causes (for example, injuries, recurring conditions, or a serious illness requiring lengthy treatment).
 This policy relates to both short term and long term sickness absence from work.
-Short term is defined where employees are absent in short, sometimes intermittent, periods of time; long term is defined as an absence from work of one month or more.

-The Trust wishes to ensure that the reasons for sickness absence are understood in each case and investigated, where necessary.
+Short term is defined where employees are absent in short, sometimes intermittent, periods of time; long term is defined as an absence from work of one month or more. - 1.2 The Trust wishes to ensure that the reasons for sickness absence are understood in each case and investigated, where necessary.
 In addition, where needed and reasonably practicable, measures will be taken to assist those who have been absent by reason of sickness to return to work.
-The Trust is committed to monitoring and promoting the health and wellbeing of their staff, however it aims to achieve a balance between the needs of staff members and those of the Trust.

-- 1.2 Wherever referred to, Academy or Trust throughout this policy includes The Robert De Cheney Boarding House at The Priory Academy LSST, the Keyworth Centre at The Priory City of Lincoln Academy, the Early Years Setting at The Priory Witham Academy, Priory Training and the French Centre. - 1.3 This policy does not form part of any employee's contract of employment and may be amended at any time.
-The Trust may also vary the procedures set out in this policy, including any time limits, as appropriate in any case.
+The Trust is committed to monitoring and promoting the health and wellbeing of their staff, however it aims to achieve a balance between the needs of staff members and those of the Trust. - 1.3 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Training and Lincolnshire SCITT. - 1.4 Any information you provide to the Trust about your health will be processed lawfully and in accordance with the Trust's data protection policies.
+The Trust recognises that such data is sensitive and will handle it in a confidential manner. - 1.5 This policy does not form part of any member of staff's contract of employment and it may be amended at any time. - 1.6 The Trust is committed to leading a healthy organisation, which includes a commitment to and promotion of emotional wellbeing and mental health.
+Therefore, all Trust policies and procedures ensure this commitment is incorporated in order to support all staff and students.
+Members of staff are encouraged to speak to their Line Managers if they feel any part of this policy would affect their emotional wellbeing and mental health.
+Any such comments should be passed to the Trust's HR department (via FederationHR@prioryacademies.co.uk) for appropriate consideration at the next available point in the policy review cycle.

-2. Roles, Responsibilities and Implementation
+2 Roles, Responsibilities and Implementation

-- 2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
-This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Human Resources Director. - 2.2 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all employee are responsible for supporting colleagues and ensuring its success.
+2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
+This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Human Resources Director.